OnionIoT/openwrt-sdk-wrapper/config/README.md

 # SDK Feed Configuration

-> The `setup.sh` script will append what's in the `onion.feeds.conf` file to the feed configuration file in the downloaded OpenWRT SDK.
+> The `setup.sh` script will append what's in the `new.feeds.conf` file to the feed configuration file in the downloaded OpenWRT SDK.

 Have two options when specifying feeds for the SDK: